rwieruch/blog_robinwieruch_content/react-firebase-redux-tutorial.md

 )(UserItem);
 {{< /highlight >}}

-Similar to the UserList component,treceives a function that is a dispatchable action that sets a user instead of users.
+Similar to the UserList component, it receives a function that is a dispatchable action that sets a user instead of users.
 Check the user reducer to see what's happening when this action is dispatched.
 The component receives a single user from the Redux store.
 Because the initial state of users in the Redux store is null, we have to conditionally choose an empty object for not running into null pointer exceptions.

 Let's make sure the user is fetched from Firebase's realtime database and persisted in the Redux store with our new dispatchable action.